 COMP BB

-Article 55
+Article 55 (> applies to Art.
+1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Composition

 1. The Joint Committee shall be composed of the Chairpersons of the ESAs.
 (179 Balz, Berès)

 2. One member of the Executive Board, a representative of the Commission and the second chair of the ESRB and, where relevant, the Chairperson of any Sub-Committee of the Joint Committee shall be invited to the meetings of the Joint Committee, as well as where relevant of any Sub-Committees referred to in Article 57, as observers.
 (180 Balz, Berès)